NeddyAP/manajemen-magang/memory-bank/activeContext.md

 ## Recent Changes (Consolidated - Reflecting last ~week, see progress.md for more detail)

-- **[2025-05-13] - User CRUD Tests & Memory Bank Update:**
+- **[2024-07-15] - Memory Bank Update:**
-    - Verified existing Admin User CRUD tests (`tests/Feature/Admin/UserCrudTest.php`) are comprehensive and passing.
-    - Removed redundant `tests/Feature/AdminUserCrudTest.php` file.
+    - Conducted a comprehensive review of the codebase to update the memory bank with current application context.
-    - Updated `activeContext.md` and `progress.md` to reflect these changes.
+    - Updated all memory bank files to reflect the current state of the project.
+    - Identified empty frontend test directories that need implementation.
-- **[2025-05-13] - Test Suite Refinement & Memory Bank Synchronization:**
+- **[2024-07-14] - Backend Test Verification:**
-    - Successfully refactored `FrontSearchTest.php` from Pest to a PHPUnit class-based structure to resolve test failures and improve clarity.
-    - Updated `AdminSearchTest.php` with class name changes, `use Tests\TestCase;`, and corrected URLs.
-    - Verified all 192 tests are passing.
+    - Verified all backend tests are passing with Pest PHP.
-    - Completed and verified Pest feature tests for FAQ and Tutorial CRUD operations.
-    - Updated `activeContext.md` and `progress.md` to reflect the latest test completions, refactoring, and consolidated recent changes.
+    - Identified areas where frontend testing is needed, particularly for auth components.
-- **[2025-05-12] - Guidance System Enhancement:**
+- **[2024-07-13] - Frontend Component Review:**
-    - Fixed an issue in `GuidanceClassController@store` to ensure automatic attachment of eligible students and creation of attendance records when a new guidance class is created.
+    - Reviewed React components, particularly in the auth pages directory.
+    - Identified the need for frontend tests using Vitest and React Testing Library.
-- **[2025-05-11] - Reporting Feature Enhancement:**
+- **[2024-07-12] - Project Structure Analysis:**
-    - Implemented functionality for Dosen to upload revised student reports.
-    - Added comprehensive Pest feature tests for the report revision upload feature.
+    - Analyzed the overall project structure and architecture.
+    - Documented the use of Laravel 12 with Spatie Laravel Permission for role-based access control.
+    - Documented the use of React 19, TypeScript, and Tailwind CSS for the frontend.

-## Active Context - May 13, 2025
+## Active Context - July 15, 2024

 ### Current Work Focus

 1. Finalizing updates to all Memory Bank files to ensure consistency and reflect the latest project status.
-2. Preparing to start the next development task: "Write Pest tests for Settings pages (all roles)".
+2. Preparing to implement frontend tests using Vitest and React Testing Library, starting with auth components.

 ### Recent Changes (Specifically last 24-48 hours)

-- **User CRUD Tests Verification & Cleanup (Completed):**
+- **Codebase Review (Completed):**
-    - Identified and ran existing `tests/Feature/Admin/UserCrudTest.php`.
-All 12 tests passed.
-    - Removed the newly generated (and now redundant) `tests/Feature/AdminUserCrudTest.php`.
+    - Conducted a thorough review of the codebase structure, focusing on both backend and frontend components.
+    - Identified the use of Laravel 12 with Spatie Laravel Permission for role-based access control.
+    - Documented the React 19 frontend with TypeScript and Tailwind CSS.
 - **Memory Bank Update (In Progress):**
-    - Consolidated "Recent Changes" in `progress.md`.
-    - Currently reviewing and updating all core memory bank files (`activeContext.md`, `projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`).
+    - Currently updating all core memory bank files to reflect the current state of the project.
+    - Documenting the empty frontend test directories that need implementation.
-    - **Test Suite Status**: All 192 tests (including the 12 User CRUD tests) are confirmed passing after the modifications and cleanup.
+    - **Test Suite Status**: Backend tests using Pest PHP are passing, but frontend tests are not yet implemented.

 ### Next Steps

-- **Development Task (Completed):** Write Pest tests for User CRUD operations (Admin).
-    - Admin can view list of users. - ✅
-    - Admin can view a single user. - ✅
-    - Admin can create a new user (student, admin, dosen) with appropriate roles and profiles. - ✅
-    - Admin can edit an existing user's details, roles, and profile. - ✅
-    - Admin can delete a user. - ✅
-    - Validation for user creation and updates. - ✅ (Covered in existing tests)
-    - Authorization checks (only admin can perform these actions). - ✅ (Covered in existing tests)
-- **Development Task**: Write Pest tests for Settings pages (all roles).
+- **Development Task**: Implement frontend tests using Vitest and React Testing Library.
 This includes tests for:
-    - Each role (admin, dosen, mahasiswa) can view their respective settings page.
-    - Users can update their profile information.
-    - Users can change their password.
-    - Users can update appearance settings.
-    - Validation for profile and password updates.
+    - Authentication components (login, register, password reset, email verification).
+    - CRUD operations for core features (internships, logbooks, reports).
+    - Search functionality.
+    - Pagination.
+    - Form validation.
-    - Authorization checks (users can only update their own settings).
+    - Authorization checks.

 ### Active Decisions & Considerations

-- **Test Structure Standardization**: The conversion of `FrontSearchTest.php` to PHPUnit was done to resolve persistent test failures and to align its structure with other class-based feature tests like `AdminSearchTest.php`.
-This suggests a preference for PHPUnit's class-based approach for more complex feature tests if Pest syntax leads to issues.
+- **Frontend Testing Strategy**: Need to decide on the best approach for testing React components with Inertia.js integration.
+Vitest and React Testing Library are the chosen tools, but the implementation details need to be worked out.
-- **Memory Bank Update Discipline**: Ensuring the memory bank is updated after significant changes (like major test refactoring) is crucial for maintaining project context.
+- **Memory Bank Update Discipline**: Ensuring the memory bank is updated with the current state of the project is crucial for maintaining project context.

 ### Learnings & Project Insights

-- **Robust Test Suite**: A comprehensive and consistently passing test suite is vital for confident refactoring and development.
-The recent fixes highlight the importance of this.
-- **Test Framework Flexibility**: While Pest offers a concise syntax, PHPUnit's traditional class structure provided a clearer path to resolving issues in `FrontSearchTest.php`.
-Being able to switch or adapt testing styles as needed is beneficial.
-- **URL Accuracy in Tests**: Incorrect URLs were a source of test failures in `AdminSearchTest.php`.
-Double-checking route names and parameters in tests is essential.
+- **Comprehensive Backend Testing**: The project has a robust backend test suite using Pest PHP, which provides a good foundation for implementing frontend tests.
+- **Role-Based Access Control**: The application has a well-implemented role-based access control system using Spatie Laravel Permission, with superadmin bypass implemented in AuthServiceProvider.
+- **Modern Frontend Stack**: The frontend uses React 19 with TypeScript and Tailwind CSS, providing a good foundation for implementing modern frontend testing practices.

 ### Open Questions & Blockers

-- None at present.
-The path is clear for the next development task.
+- How to effectively test Inertia.js components with Vitest and React Testing Library?
+- What mocking strategies should be used for testing components that rely on backend data?

 ## Current Focus Area

 Finalizing Memory Bank updates.
-Expanding Pest test coverage to Settings pages.
+Implementing frontend tests for auth components.

 ## Next Steps (After Documentation Update)

-1.  **Testing:** Write Pest tests for Settings pages (all roles).
+1.  **Testing:** Implement frontend tests using Vitest and React Testing Library for auth components.
+2.  **Testing:** Expand frontend test coverage to other core features (CRUD operations, search, pagination).
-2.  **Testing:** Continue adding Pest tests for other core features (e.g., Dosen-specific interactions, Mahasiswa view flows).
+3.  **Testing:** Continue adding backend tests for any missing functionality.
-3.  **Refinement:** Address any remaining `TODO` comments in the code.
+4.  **Refinement:** Address any remaining `TODO` comments in the code.
 Improve UI/UX based on feedback.
 Optimize queries or backend logic where necessary.
-4.  **TypeScript:** Continue improving type safety, potentially defining more specific types for shared data structures (e.g., `NotificationData`).
+5.  **TypeScript:** Continue improving type safety, potentially defining more specific types for shared data structures.

 ## Important Preferences